equinor/videx-3d/documents/getting-started.md

 ## Creating a React app

 First, we need a basic React web application running.
-At the time being this must be React v18 due to missing support for v19 in peer dependencies.

-To create a new React v18 app, you can use Next.js:
+Quickest and easiest way to do so it to use Vite:

 ```
-npx create-next-app@14
+npm create vite@latest my-app --template react
+cd my-app
+npm install
+npm run dev
 ```

-Please note that we have to use next version 14 for react v18!
+Note that we need react v18 or later, and typescript is recommended.

 ## Installing peer dependencies

-Besides React, we will also need threejs, react three fiber and comlink:
+Besides React, we will also need to install react three fiber:

 ```
-npm install three @react-three/fiber comlink
+npm install three @react-three/fiber
 ```

 ## Make a simple 3d scene